VaishnavKrishnanP/CapablWeather/README.md

 ## Credits

-* OpenWeatherMap API for providing the weather data.
+* OpenWeatherMap API is used to provide weather data.
-* Font Atomic Age for the title [here](https://fonts.google.com/specimen/Atomic+Age).
+* Font Atomic Age for the title can be found [here](https://fonts.google.com/specimen/Atomic+Age).
 * Playground.ai for generating the `img.jpeg` background image.